Johnsonh2018/odin-recipes/README.md

 # odin-recipes

-# The Odin recipe project will demonstate the skills of learnign html and using git
+# The Odin recipe project is for Demonstation and practing with HTML and getting more comfortable working with git and github's source control